Skip to Main Content

 Hands-on experience is paired with complementary coursework:

 • In Public Affairs 2110: Introduction to Public Affairs, students complete coursework that provides understanding of the process by which U.S. public policy is developed and implemented to solve real world public challenges.
 Additionally, coursework reviews techniques for providing rational advice to public-sector decision-makers, methods for evaluating the impact of public policies on societal outcomes, and strategies for managing public and nonprofit organizations.
+Some qualifying students might opt to take Public Affairs 2120 as an alternate.

-• Maturity and professionalism required to complete a college-level internship
+• Maturity and professionalism required to complete a college-level internship and coursework

 First: complete the academy application

-Next: Fill out the HSIP program application
+Next: Fill out an application to the new program.

 You will need to provide: